Magius Casino Sister Sites 2026

 Magius Casino Customer Support and Licence

 If you need help from Magius Casino, you can email their support team at support@magius.com, but you’ll probably get a quicker reply by using their 24/7 live chat feature.
-However, when it comes to licensing, there’s absolutely nothing to report.
-Like all the other Magius Casino sister sites, this one doesn’t hold any sort of licence either.
+Magius does hold a licence, from Anjouan Gaming, but that’s a world away from UK Gambling Commission or Malta Gaming Authority oversight.
+There’s no UK dispute resolution route and no equivalent of IBAS or eCOGRA ADR if something goes wrong.

 These days, obtaining a basic iGaming licence is fairly straightforward, as there are plenty of regulatory authorities handing them out.
 So, there’s no good excuse for operating without one.
 A lack of licensing should always raise a red flag for players.
 It’s also worth remembering that unlicensed casinos are against the law in the United Kingdom.